 During the 1970s, the British Interplanetary Society conducted a feasibility study for interstellar travel known as Project Daedalus.
 This study called for the creation of a two-stage fusion-powered spacecraft that would be able to make the trip to Barnard’s Star (5.9 light-years from Earth) in a single lifetime.
 While this concept was for an uncrewed spacecraft, the research would inform future ideas for crewed missions.

 For example, the international organization Icarus Interstellar has since attempted to revitalize the concept in the form of Project Icarus.
-Founded in 2009, Icarus’ volunteer scientists (many of whom have worked for NASA and the ESA) hopes to make fusion propulsion and other advanced propulsion methods a reality in the 21st century.
+Founded in 2009, Icarus’ volunteer scientists (many of whom have worked for NASA and the ESA) hope to make fusion propulsion and other advanced propulsion methods a reality in the 21st century.

 Studies have also been conducted that have considered antimatter as a means of propulsion.
 This method would involve colliding atoms of hydrogen and antihydrogen in a reaction chamber, which offers the benefits of incredible energy density and low mass.
 For this reason, NASA’s Institute for Advanced Concepts (NIAC) is researching the technology as a possible means for long-duration missions.